daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/volumes/pv.md

 ## Persistent Volume (PV)

 A PV is an abstraction representing storage available to the cluster, i.e. cluster-level storage resource exposed to Kubernetes.
-It represents storage that could come from many backends, including NFS, Ceph, LVMs, local disks, etc. PVs point to storage, but they do not create or manage the underlying storage system.
+It represents storage that could come from many backends, including NFS, Ceph, LVMs, host disks, etc. PVs point to storage, but they do not create or manage the underlying storage system.

-Storage resource located in the cluster.
 Administrators can manually (static) provision PVs or they can be **dynamically provisioned using Storage Classes**.
 PVs are mapped to external storage assets.
 However, you cannot map an external storage volume to multiple PVs i.e. cannot have 50GB external storage that has two 25GB PVs.
+They live independently of Pods and Kubernetes manages its lifecycle.

+Pods should never reference PVs directly, only PVCs.
+This keeps storage decoupled and portable.
+When a PVC is referenced, the PVs are mounted onto the node where the Pods are scheduled on.

 ```yaml
 apiVersion: v1